hariramt/Single2FlexibleOnline/single2flexibleonline-migrate-using-the-azure-cli.md

 You can perform Online migration of an instance of Azure Database for PostgreSQL – Single Server to Azure Database for PostgreSQL – Flexible Server by using the Azure Command Line Interface (CLI).
 In this tutorial, we perform Online migration of a sample database from an Azure Database for PostgreSQL single server to a PostgreSQL flexible server using the Azure CLI.

 >[!NOTE]
-> The migration tool is in preview.
+> The Online migration mode is in preview.

 In this tutorial, you learn about: